Download the GDPR Data Breach Response Template

 Do I need to document breaches even if I do not notify anyone?

 Yes.
-Article 30(3) of the GDPR requires all personal data breaches to be documented, regardless of whether notification is required.
-The record must include the facts of the incident, its effects and the remedial actions taken.
-This documentation must be made available to the supervisory authority on request and will form part of any audit or inspection.
+Article 33(5) of the GDPR requires all personal data breaches to be documented, regardless of whether notification or communication is required.
+The record must include the facts, effects, remedial actions and the reasoning behind the notification decision.
+It must be available to the supervisory authority on request.

 Can PrivaLex help us build a customised breach response plan?